mjcraighead/make-py/README.md

 the relevant portions of the global DAG.

 This design enables:
-- Near-instant startup even in large repositories
+- Near-instant startup even in large repositories.
-- Naturally modular build definitions without central coordination
+- Naturally modular build definitions without central coordination.
-- Correct global scheduling without recursive-make fragmentation
+- Correct global scheduling without recursive-make fragmentation.
-- Precise builds that touch only what's needed for each invocation
+- Precise builds that touch only what's needed for each invocation.

 ## 🧱 Python with guardrails — a Starlark-like subset
 `rules.py` files are real Python - just not *all* of Python.